![]() |

 A mile of ... |

-This weekend we built ourselves a mile of bookcases.
-We decided that it was high time that we buid some bookcases to replace the mile of boxes in the hall way.
 One of the bookcases is actually a broom cupboard.
 When we designed the kitchen, we decided that the brooms etc. will need to find some other place for themselves.
 The bookcases are actually narrower than the boxes, however because they are so tall and block more light, it seems that the hallway is actually narrower. |

 Slate and Quartsite |